 - Cell Phones or other electronic devices (THE EXAM WILL NOT TAKE PLACE IF THESE ARE PRESENT)

 - Scratch paper, allowable formulas, pencils, and any other testing supplies - these will be provided at the exam.

 Primary Categories: Aquatic Pest Control, Forest Pest Control, Right-of-Way Pest Control, Natural Areas Weed

 Secondary Categories: Demonstration & Research.

 Please note: In order to become a certified applicator in the State of Florida, you must pass the General Standards (CORE) exam and at least one (1) category examination.

-The Florida Department of Agriculture and Consumer Services (FDACS) will contact you via email, 10-21 days after the exam and provide you with license application information.
+When do I find out if I pass the exam(s)?
+The Florida Department of Agriculture and Consumer Services will notify you via email 10-21 days after the exam and provide instructions for applying for your license.